Malabar Gold & Diamonds Opens Its Centralized Base Of India Operations, Malabar National Hub (M-NH) In Mumbai

 Mumbai being the financial capital of India and a major global jewellery and diamond trading hub, Malabar Gold & Diamonds has set up its base for its national operations in the city to leverage its strategic advantages.

 “M-NH will play a pivotal role in spreading the famed jewellery craftsmanship of our country both in the domestic and global markets.
 India is our biggest market, our aim is to strengthen our retail presence in existing regions and expand into new territories including Rajasthan, Puducherry, Uttarakhand, Jharkhand, Goa, Assam, Tripura, and Jammu and Kashmir.
-Mumbai's strategic edge will help us further drive growth in India,' said O Asher, Managing Director – India Operations, Malabar Gold & Diamonds.
+Mumbai's strategic edge will help us further drive growth in India," said Shri Asher O, Managing Director - India Operations, Malabar Gold & Diamonds .

 In strict adherence to Malabar Gold & Diamonds' commitment towards ESG (Environmental, Social & Governance) guidelines, various environmental and sustainable initiatives have been incorporated in the building's designs and the facility is in the process of getting its LEED GOLD certification.